Convex-Dev/design/papers/convex-whitepaper.md

 Macros are also useful for generating efficient smart contracts, since they enable many computations to be performed once at compile time, reducing the cost of subsequent executions.
 For example, mathematical values required for liquidity curve calculations can be compiled into constants when liquidity curve Actors are deployed, eliminating wasteful computation when the Actor is subsequently called by users.

-Macros are implemented using the lower level construct of Expanders, which are Functions that generate code at expansion time (i.e. just before compilation).
+Macros are implemented using the lower-level construct of Expanders, which are Functions that generate code at expansion time (i.e. just before compilation).

 The idea of Expanders as a fundamental language construct is covered in the 1988 Paper "Expansion-passing style: A general macro mechanism" (R. Kent Dybvig, Daniel P. Friedman & Christopher T. Haynes).
 Interested readers are encouraged to read this article to understand the detailed rationale for this approach, but perhaps the most important point is that Expanders are strictly more powerful and flexible than traditional Lisp macros.